Luca-Skyline/fantasy-game-2024/story/dragon_story.md

 - Tundra

 #### Volcano:
+The volcano biome is known by the Dragons as the Eastern Hearth, while it's known by the humans as Desolation Mountain.

 Home to the Red dragons of fire.
 They are the noble dragons, the most powerful.
 They are the most removed from other dragons, very secluded and therefore have become the most mythical and mysterious dragons in the eyes of the humans.
 Because humans fear what they don't know, Red dragons are usually regarded as evil, torturous, and brooding in their homes where rivers flow with lava.
 This, however, was not the case.
 The ancient dragon ancestor who lived here was named Rethlox.

 Volcano enounters/locations: